Commissioning Engineers, Yudi Indrawan and Luis Ponce de León Agustín, share their work experience

 A technically challenging role working on site with complex and versatile systems.

-Qualities needed to be successful as a commissioning engineer
+Qualities needed to be a successful commissioning engineer

 What are the qualities needed for an excellent commissioning engineer?